siderolabs/cluster-api-bootstrap-provider-talos/README.md

 Machine configuration can be customized by applying configuration patches.
 Any field of the [Talos machine configuration](https://www.talos.dev/docs/latest/reference/configuration/) can be overridden on a per-machine basis using this method.

+There are two [patch formats](https://www.talos.dev/latest/talos-guides/configuration/patching/) supported by CABPT:

-The format of these patches is based on [JSON 6902](http://jsonpatch.com/) that you may be used to in tools like `kustomize`.
+- the [JSON 6902](http://jsonpatch.com/) format that you may be used to in tools like `kustomize`;
+- strategic merge patches which look like incomplete machine configuration documents.

+See Talos Linux documentation for more information on patching.

+JSON 6902 patch:

 ```yaml
 spec: